VILLASframework/documentation/node/clients/HYPERSIM.md

 3. Open the file in editor and copy paste the downloaded code from the VILLASnode Git repository[VILLASnode/clients/hypersim/model/ucm_node.def](https://git.rwth-aachen.de/acs/public/villas/VILLASnode/raw/develop/clients/hypersim/model/ucm_node.def)

-4. Right click and update the code
+4. Right click and update the code.
 	@image html hypersim_2.png width=100%

+5. Within the opening window, adjust the user settings
+   - Destination Port number
+   - Destination IP address

-5. Go to options and set for real time
+6. Go to options and set for real time
 	@image html hypersim_3.png width=100%

-6. Start simulation on HYPERSIM, and VILLASnode
+7. Start simulation on HYPERSIM, and VILLASnode

-7. The received data can be viewed on the ScopeView
+8. The received data can be viewed on the ScopeView
 	@image html hypersim_4.png width=100%

 ## Author